JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/vector/vector_wiggle.rst

 It is just like a :doc:`Number Wiggle <../number/number_wiggle>` node in the vector's components.

 .. image:: images/vector_wiggle_node.png
+   :width: 160pt

 Inputs
 ------

 The inputs are just like :doc:`Number Wiggle <../number/number_wiggle>` node except for the Amplitude.

 - **Amplitude** - A vector that control the the amplitude of each component's perlin noise.